ricardosllm/example-cicd-github-aws/README.md

 ```

 > The static site is deployed automatically after a git commit

 > Make sure you trigger the pipeline after the deployment

+---

 ## Test the Pipeline

 Edit [site-contents/index.html](./site-contents/index.html) and commit the changes
 Then go to your subdomain.domain and see the changes deployed.

-> you can see the progress of the pipeline in the AWS Code Pipeline console
+> You can see the progress of the pipeline in the AWS Code Pipeline console

 ---